 The 16 universal contact inputs operate over a range of 24–250 Vdc.

 7 flexible contact outputs support tripping, signaling, or switching applications.

-Choose a module with 8 current inputs or with 4 current inputs and 4 voltage inputs.
+Choose a model with 8 current inputs or with 4 current inputs and 4 voltage inputs.

 The power supply operates over a wide range: 48–250 Vdc/100–240 Vrms.

 A TiDL technology solution is simple, requires zero network engineering, and does not need high-accuracy clocks for critical protection functions.
 It uses a point-to-point fiber architecture to transmit data from SEL-TMU devices in the yard to SEL TiDL relays in the control house.
-The following TiDL relays will soon be capable of pairing with the SEL-TMU:
+These enhanced TiDL relays can be paired with the SEL-TMU:

 The SEL-TMU communicates directly with the SEL TiDL relays by using a nonroutable protocol and does not offer interactive remote user access.
 These features increase security, reduce complexity, and reduce the associated compliance costs in a distributed remote data acquisition system.

 Network configuration and commissioning is performed by the connected SEL TiDL relays.
 Use SEL Grid Configurator Software to configure and commission custom TiDL topologies to fit each application.
 The software maps SEL-TMU I/O to the local I/O of the TiDL relay and verifies all connections and hardware.
 To make the mapping configuration more intuitive, enter custom names (e.g., the physical location of the unit or company nomenclature) for each SEL-TMU I/O quantity.